pierrediedhiou/cybersecurity-journey/glossary.md

 - **Mobile Forensics** — Digital forensics investigating mobile devices, extracting evidence like call records, text messages and GPS locations
+- **Malware Infection** — An incident caused by malicious programs that damage a system, network or application.
+The most common type of security incident
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services